taybart/rest/doc/CLIENT.md

     "config[key]" = "value"
   }

-  # body can look like a json object or a regular hcl map
+  # body can look like a json object or a regular hcl map or a string
   body = { test: "body" } # or body = { test = "body" }

   # cookies can be set for a single request